LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-intro/initialize.rst.txt

 .. admonition:: Question

-   True/False: All custom code ina  Spring Boot application goes in the main method.
+   True/False: All custom code in a Spring Boot application is located in the ``main`` method.

    a.
 True

    b.
 False

-.. ans: False, most features are developed outside of the main method.
+.. ans: False, most features are developed outside of the ``main`` method in a Spring Boot application.